nest/nestml/doc/pynestml_toolchain/back.rst

 different set of templates, this method behaves analogously to the above-introduced *generateModelCode* procedure.
-After all model-specific as well as setup artifacts have been generated, the control is returned to the PyNestML workflow unit.
+After all model-specific as well as setup artifacts have been generated, the control is returned to the PyNESTML workflow unit.

 .. raw:: html